rosenschmidt/RepResAssignment2/assignment2.md

 ### RESULTS NUMERICALLY

-First we compute the totals for events.
+First we compute the totals for our stylized events.

 ```r
 prop_damage <- aggregate(main_data$PROP_DAMAGE,by=list(main_data$EDITED),sum)